 Students who wish to pursue specialized topics may do so by independent study; however, no independent study may be undertaken until the core sequence has been completed.
 Each independent study course must have the approval of the program coordinator.
 Only one independent study course may be taken for credit in the major.

 Students are strongly encouraged to undertake study abroad.
 Roosevelt’s Office of International Programs will assist students in selecting and applying for study abroad programs.
 The program coordinator will assist in selecting courses once the student has been admitted to a program.
 Study abroad courses and programs vary, so students should consult the program coordinator to see how study abroad courses fit in the International Studies curriculum.

 Students are also strongly encouraged to supplement their International Studies education by learning a foreign language, though there is no formal requirement to do so.

 Students may also deepen their learning and gain valuable work experience through internships with an agency or organization that deals with international issues and populations.
 Stipulations for internships are the same as for independent study.

+Please note that not all International Studies courses are listed here.
 International Studies faculty members frequently add new courses that count towards the International Studies major.
 Other International Studies courses not listed in the catalog may only be offered once but can still count toward the major.
-In both cases, students should consult with the program coordinator or their academic advisor to discuss how these courses will be integrated into their major or minor.
+You can find these courses by searching for classes using the International Studies attribute.
+Most study abroad classes can count for the major as well (see above).
+In all cases, students should consult with the program coordinator or their academic advisor to discuss how these courses will be integrated into their major or minor.